Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2: Multiply extra health only.
 			// 3: Multiply both.
 			"Multiply Health"			"0"

-			// Allow players to play as the Mutant Tank.
-			// --
-			// 0: OFF
-			// 1: ON, inform players about activating their abilities manually.
-			// 2: ON, do not inform players about activating their abilities manually.
-			"Human Support"				"0"

 			// These are the RGBA values of the Mutant Tank's skin color.
 			// Note: Any value less than 0 will output a random color.